brettkromkamp/contextualise/README.rst

 Contextualise is a simple but effective tool particularly suited for organising information-heavy projects and activities consisting of unstructured and widely diverse data and information resources -- think of investigative journalism, personal and professional research projects, `world building`_ (for books, movies or computer games) and many kinds of hobbies.

-    On a side note, an **alpha** version of Contextualise is already available at `https://contextualise.dev <https://contextualise.dev/>`_.

-    A Contextualise overview and tutorial is available as a Contextualise `topic map <https://contextualise.dev/topics/view/1/home>`_.

-    Finally, check out the `Awesome Knowledge Management <https://github.com/brettkromkamp/awesome-knowledge-management>`_ resource, a curated list of amazingly awesome articles, people, projects, applications, software libraries and projects related to the knowledge management space.
+    Check out the `Awesome Knowledge Management <https://github.com/brettkromkamp/awesome-knowledge-management>`_ resource, a curated list of amazingly awesome articles, people, projects, applications, software libraries and projects related to the knowledge management space.
 Alternatively, if you are interested in reading more in-depth articles in relation to knowledge management in general and Contextualise in particular, then check out my `blog <https://brettkromkamp.com/>`_.

 **Contextualise's "My maps" view**